Meet Melinda Staehling,

 A decade of struggle with chronic health issues led me off the restaurant floor, seeking fewer late nights with a more reasonable schedule.
 I sold fine wine in Southern California and on the Las Vegas Strip.

-Meanwhile, I fell down an internet healing rabbit hole, discovered functional nutrition, and self-tested all the restrictive diets like keto, AIP paleo, elimination diets, and, when I got more into fitness, counting macros.
+I fell down an internet healing rabbit hole, discovered functional nutrition, and self-tested all the restrictive diets like keto, AIP, elimination diets, and, when I got more into fitness, counting macros.

-I was caught in the grips of wellness culture and throwing darts to solve issues with histamine, intense food reactions to everything I ate, and crushing hormonal migraine.
+Caught in the grips of wellness culture, I was throwing darts to solve issues with digestion, histamine, dysautonomia, gynecology, and crushing hormonal migraine.

-As a lover of cooking and food experiences, I finally found that cutting out entire food groups, lists of Yes/No food rules, so-called “clean” eating, and hyperfixating on the amount of pecorino on my pasta was not the move for me.
+As a lover of cooking and food experiences, it took a messy, winding path to find that cutting out entire food groups, lists of Yes/No food rules, so-called “clean” eating, and hyperfixating on the amount of pecorino on my pasta was not the move for me.

-I went all-in on a career change and started at the very beginning with actual (not Blogosphere) nutrition education, my first biochemistry classes, a bunch of mistakes, many client sessions, and seeking out supervision from experienced colleagues with medical nutrition therapy, disordered eating, and eating disorders.
+In 2018, I went all-in on a career change toward nutrition and started at the very beginning with actual (not Blogosphere) nutrition education, my first biochemistry classes, and a bunch of mistakes.

 My Beliefs and Commitments